 Amazon in 2019 revealed they had 200,000 sellers with revenue over $50,000 and 50,000 sellers with revenue over $500,000.
 In 2021, the company reported that 27,000 sellers in the US alone passed the $500 million revenue mark, while those who surpassed $1 million in sales grew by nearly 15%.

-eBay almost certainly has far fewer sellers than Amazon.
-More importantly, as we’ll get to shortly, competition for advertising is also significantly less on eBay so it’s cheaper.
+Compared to eBay, Amazon has more serious and bigger sellers, so it's more competitive.
+More importantly, as we'll get to shortly, competition for advertising is also significantly less on eBay so it's cheaper.

 Which Is Easier to Ship Items with, eBay or Amazon?

 Perhaps the biggest difference between eBay and Amazon is the fact that Amazon has its Fulfilled by Amazon program, more commonly known as FBA.

-With Amazon FBA, sellers ship their items into Amazon and Amazon handles all fulfillment and shipping.
+With Amazon FBA, sellers ship their items to Amazon and Amazon handles all fulfillment and shipping.
 This saves a lot of work.

 Sellers are responsible for both inbound and outbound shipping.
 Sometimes, a Seattle seller will be sending their inventory all the way to Florida.
 If this sounds impractical and expensive, sometimes it is.
 Overall though, most sellers pay less for shipping because of Amazon's significantly discounted rates.

-With Amazon FBA, you will also be responsible for storage fees which are also expensive (up to $200 per month to store a pallet from October to December)
+With Amazon FBA, you will also be responsible for storage fees which are also expensive (up to $200 per month to store a pallet from October to December).
+These fees are increasing every year, alternating between significant and minimal changes.

 One major downside to Amazon FBA is that it potentially creates sales tax nexus for sellers in dozens of states meaning they have to collect and remit sales tax in those states.